 At the same time, a group of enthusiastic young men, known as the “revolution amateurs” by Suwayda intellectuals, were eager to conduct military operations against the pillars of the regime in the province in coordination with the military council.
 Most notable among these was Lt.
 Khaldoun Zein al-Din, commander of As-Sahel wa Jabal battalion, who was killed in battle a few weeks ago.
 The group aimed to raise sufficient funds to conduct an operation that would live up to their expectations.
 Their endeavor persisted until they succeeded in striking at the checkpoints separating Daraa and Suwayda, the airport of Thaala and security vehicles.

 Jabhat al-Nusra and Unexpected Interference

 Daraa was and continues to be the most socially welcoming environment to civilian and military activity.
-It has received anti-regime armed factions — including Sweida’s revolutionary military — unlike Sweida, whose residents condemn any sort of military activities.
+It has received anti-regime armed factions — including Suwayda’s revolutionary military — unlike Suwayda, whose residents condemn any sort of military activities.